mooch443/trex/docs/parameters_trex.rst

 		- `posture`: Images will be cropped out and rotated so that the head will be fixed in one position and only the tail moves.
 		- `legacy`: Images will be aligned parallel to the x axis.

 	This enables or disable normalizing the images before training.
-If set to `none`, the images will be sent to the GPU raw - they will only be cropped out.
-Otherwise they will be normalized based on head orientation (posture) or the main axis calculated using `image moments`.
+If set to ``none``, the images will be sent to the GPU raw - they will only be cropped out.
+Otherwise they will be normalized based on head orientation (posture) or the main axis calculated using ``image moments``.

-	.. seealso:: :func:`none`, :func:`image moments`,

 .. function:: recognition_save_progress_images(bool)